-Do you want to know one of the secrets to improving your guitar playing?
+Do you want to know the secret to improving your guitar playing?

 It's this: learn more songs.

 Think about it for a second.
 We all learn a few songs when we start playing the guitar.
-We learn the chords to Wish You Were Here, or strum along to Knockin' On Heaven's Door.
+We learn the chords to Wish You Were Here, or Knockin' On Heaven's Door.
+But often, we don't push on beyond a few tried and tested songs.

 But I don't have the time to learn new songs